CarolaneLFBV/carolanelfbv/README.md

 ## Hey 👋

-* 💻 Intermediate Software Engineer && iOS Developer
+* 💻 Intermediate Software Engineer and iOS Developer
 * 🎓 Pursuing a Master Degree in Software Engineering

 ---